joseph-liew/Diverse-Assign/site/pilot_study/README.md

 # Enhancing Diversity Optimisation: A Pilot Study Investigating the Performance of *Diverse-Assign* in Group Assignments

 ## Abstract
 Maximising diversity in group assignments poses challenge due to the varying features and attributes of the group elements. *Diverse-Assign* aims to surpass pseudorandom shuffling in diversity optimisation while addressing its limitations.
 We assess its effectiveness and the utility of *Diverse-Assign’s* algorithms and heuristic.
-Findings indicate *Diverse-Assign* definitively outperforms pseudorandom assignment, while mitigating homogeneity issues.
+Findings indicate *Diverse-Assign* definitively outperforms pseudorandom assignment, while mitigating homogeneity issues. *Diverse-Assign* outperformed pseudorandom shuffling in diversity by as much as 15,900x (median) and SEM to mean ratio of 0.01.
+Variance was almost negligible.
 Results were consistent and reproducible, suggesting its robustness.
 Further study and testing are recommended for enhancements. *Diverse-Assign* design and heuristics show promise in navigating suboptimal plateaus, enhancing diversity optimisation.

 ## Aim:
 Using different data topologies, determine whether: